christieewen/accounts-fabric-digits/README.md

 `meteor add service-configuration`

+`meteor add glittershark:meteor-express`

+`npm install --save express`

 and also add following package for the example -

 `meteor add accounts-ui`

 To convert an image to a data URI with your browser, see: http://www.abeautifulsite.net/convert-an-image-to-a-data-uri-with-your-browser/

+This package is not ready to be published.
+To try it out, go into the examples directory and run meteor.

 TODO: